Asabeneh/30-Days-Of-Python/031_day_processes_and_system_calls/practice/solutions.md

 # Solution route

-Compare your solution against the acceptance criteria, not against a particular spelling.
-A strong solution explains its contract, tests its failure path, and states what it cannot prove.
+Compare your result with the scope and acceptance criteria.
+A strong solution makes permissions, resource use, failure, and cleanup visible.